-- (a) one or more provisions of this Part or the regulations impose the same obligation on more than one person, and - (b) one of the persons subject to the obligation complies with the applicable provision,

-- (c) simultaneous compliance by more than one person would result in unnecessary duplication of effort and expense, and - (d) the health and safety of persons at the workplace is not put at risk by compliance by only one person.
+- (1) This section applies if one or more OHS provisions or provisions of the regulations impose the same obligation on more than one person. - (2) If one of the persons subject to the obligation complies with the applicable provision, the other persons subject to the obligation are relieved of that obligation only during the time when - (a) simultaneous compliance by more than one person would result in unnecessary duplication of effort and expense, and - (b) the health and safety of persons at the workplace is not put at risk by compliance by only one person.